 With job search moving more online, it’s hard to detect whether a job offer or recruiter is in fact genuine.
 Sadly scammers are on the increase with more and more phony positions appearing on job boards, targeting job seekers who are vulnerable and desperate for work.
 Their goal is to separate you from your hard earned cash or to steal your identity.

-To ensure you don’t become a victim of identity theft, read the below examples and see if your ‘exciting new offer’ matches one of them:
+To ensure you don’t become a victim of identity theft, follow these tips to ensure that your exciting new job offer is legitimate!

 Do you remember the good old saying ‘too good to be true’?
 If you think that the job offer is, you are probably right.
 Receiving a starting job offer for over £50,000 per annum is complete nonsense.
 If you have received this kind of bogus offer, delete the email and list it as spam straight away.